Had an issue with

 In-store: Speak directly to the staff or manager at your local Specsavers store.
 Each store is independently owned, so they can often fix issues on the spot.

 Online form: Use the Specsavers feedback form to raise a complaint.
-Be sure to include the store location and detailed information to speed up the response.
+Be sure to include the store location and detailed information.

 Phone: Call Specsavers Customer Service at 1800 074 171 (Mon–Fri, 8:30am–5:30pm AEST).